Pro Food

 https://profood.unram.ac.id/index.php/profood

 <p><strong>Pro Food</strong> merupakan jurnal ilmiah yang diterbitkan pertama kali pada bulan Mei 2015. <strong>Pro Food </strong>adalah jurnal yang mempublikasikan hasil-hasil penelitian ilmiah di bidang ilmu dan teknologi pangan serta aplikasinya dalam industri pangan.
 Jurnal <strong>Pro Food</strong> terbit dua kali dalam setahun, yaitu bulan Mei dan November.
-Jurnal <strong>Pro Food </strong>sejak pertama kali terbit telah memiliki <a href="http://u.lipi.go.id/1429244313">print ISSN 2443-1095</a> dan <a href="http://u.lipi.go.id/1429244313">online ISSN 2443-3446</a>.</p> <p><strong>Pro Food telah terindeks oleh:</strong></p> <p><a href="https://scholar.google.com/citations?user=2w3Y9y0AAAAJ&hl=en" target="_blank"><img src="/public/site/images/admin3/upppp161_(1).jpg" alt=""></a></p>Fakultas Teknologi Pangan dan Agroindustri, Universitas Mataramen-USPro Food2443-1095Development of Edible Cassava Starch Film with Spice Powder Additions as Packaging to Improve The Functional Properties of Coffee Drink
+Jurnal <strong>Pro Food </strong>sejak pertama kali terbit telah memiliki <a href="http://u.lipi.go.id/1429244313">print ISSN 2443-1095</a> dan <a href="http://u.lipi.go.id/1429244313">online ISSN 2443-3446</a>.</p> <p><strong>Pro Food telah terindeks oleh:</strong></p> <p><a href="https://scholar.google.com/citations?user=2w3Y9y0AAAAJ&hl=en" target="_blank"><img src="/public/site/images/admin3/upppp161_(1).jpg" alt=""></a></p>Fakultas Teknologi Pangan dan Agroindustri, Universitas Mataramen-USPro Food2443-1095Evaluation of Physical and Chemical Characteristics of Cocoa Powder Products in Indonesia

 Copyright (c) 2025 Pro Food